-Though the camp model focused on and scheduled for five chapters, the youth, due to their own interest, made time pre-and post sessions to play all of the episodes and made sure to complete the entire game by camps' end.
+Though the camp model focused on and scheduled for five chapters, the youth, due to their own interest, made time pre-and post sessions to play all of the episodes and made sure to complete the entire game by the end of the camps.
 Also, the participants concluded the camp with a soccer game that included both male and female participants on the final day of the camps.
 The current study only focused on the planned content.
 Future research should account for these unpredictable factors and incorporate additional methods for data collection and analysis.